List of governors-general of Brazil

 This is a list of governors-general of colonial Brazil (Portuguese: governadores-gerais).
-The office was created by D. João III in 1549.
+The office was created by King João III in 1549.
 From 1640 onward, some governors-general held the title of viceroy (Portuguese: vice-rei).
 The office was the same, only the title was different in order to correspond to the dignity of the individual appointed to the office.
-From 1720, however, until the arrival of D. João VI, king of Portugal, in Rio de Janeiro, in 1808, all governors-general were viceroys.
+From 1720, however, until the arrival of King João VI, king of Portugal, in Rio de Janeiro, in 1808, all governors-general were viceroys.